Romina Pourmokhtari: Minister for the Environment (2022-present)

 Following the 2022 Swedish general election in September 2022, Pourmokhtari was elected to the Riksdag for Stockholm Municipality.
 Immediately following the election, she pledged to vote against the formation of any government that included the Sweden Democrats.
 She later deleted tweets where she criticized the Sweden Democrats after joining a coalition government with the party.

 In October 2022, she was named Minister for the Environment in the Kristersson Cabinet, with the Liberal Party taking part in the Tidö Agreement with the Moderates, the Christian Democrats, and the Sweden Democrats.
 As part of the agreement, the Ministry of the Environment was downgraded from a full ministry to a department of the Ministry of Enterprise and Innovation, however, Pourmokhtari told media that there was "absolutely no drop in ambitions" for the government's environmental policy.
 Later that month, she was named "Sweden's most powerful politician under 30" by Expressen.

 In June 2023, she faced criticism after the government's National Climate Conference featured no scientists, environmental NGOs, nor youth representatives on any of its panels.
 In response to the criticism, she stated that the goal of the conference was to ask business leaders about obstacles they faced to adopt more climate measures and that it would be inappropriate for the government to meet with civil disobedience groups like Extinction Rebellion.

 In August 2023, Pourmokhtari announced that the government planned to build ten new nuclear reactors in the next two decades, saying that climate transition requires a doubling of electricity production."
 In September 2023, the Swedish government announced that it would cutting around 250 million kronor from its environmental budget and would be introducing tax cuts for petrol.

 In December 2023, Pourmokhtari and Kristersson announced a new climate strategy for Sweden, aiming to reach net zero by 2045 and including an 800 million kronor increase in subsidies for green businesses as well as the potential development of electric vehicle charging port network across the country.
 The strategy faced criticism for failing to meet Sweden's 2030 climate goals, as well as for dropping several major points such as a planned ban on petrol car sales in 2030 to satisfy the Sweden Democrats.
 In response to the criticism, Kristersson stated that Pourmokhtari was "the best climate minister Sweden has ever had."

-Under Pourmokhtaris tenure, the Swedish climate emissions has started increasing, with the increase of 7% in 2024 being the largest in 15 years.
+Under Pourmokhtari's tenure, the Swedish climate emissions have started increasing, with the increase of 7% in 2024 being the largest in 15 years.

 Pourmokhtari stated in 2024 that she would not be a part of any possible government including the Sweden Democrats following the 2026 election.
 She also called the party "a racist party with nazi roots".